FHainzl/TextRecognitionDataGenerator/README.md

 A synthetic data generator for text recognition

+## Including Symbols
+Run `dict_creation.py` to create a dict with random words made up of letters, digits and symbols.
+Then add the flags `-l letnumsym` and `-na 2` to `run.py`

+## Shortcut for useful command for CRNN
+python run.py -w 1 -l letnumsym -c 10000 -k 8 -rk -bl 2 -rbl -na 2 -tt True --output_dir out

+-w
+Set wordlength

+-l
+Set dict with words (You can create dict by running dict_creation.py)

+-c
+Words to create

+-k i -rk
+Rotate up to i degree

+-bl i -rbl
+Blur Gaussian with up to radius i

+-na 2
+Don't put label in filename, but create .txt file with files-to-label data (Use if illegal chars in label)

+-tt True
+Split Data in Test/Trainings folder as required by CRNN-tensorflow

 ## What is it for?
 Generating text image samples to train an OCR software